Home equity loans in British Columbia

 Once you have been approved, you will need to put down a 20% deposit on the loan.
 You will have to make payments according to the terms of your agreement from then on.
 If you want to use a home equity loan instead of a mortgage, you will need to put down a 35% deposit.
 This option will offer you more versatility in the long run, but it will also cost you more money upfront.

 A home equity loan is typically a one-time payment of up to 80% of your home’s value.
 You will be charged interest on the whole loan.
-If you don’t know how much your house is worth, you will need a professional valuation.
+If you’re unaware of how much your house is worth, you will need a professional valuation.